css-materials/course-site/content/home/about-course/index.md

 ## Course Description

-This is an applied course for data scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
-The focus of the course is on generating **reproducible research** through the use of programming languages and version control software.
-Major emphasis is placed on a pragmatic understanding of core principles of programming and packaged implementations of methods.
+This is an applied course for social scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
+The focus of the course is on analyzing data and generating reproducible research through the use of the programming language R and version control software.
+Topics include coding concepts (e.g., data structures, control structures, functions, etc.), data visualization, data wrangling and cleaning, exploratory data analysis, etc. Major emphasis is placed on a pragmatic understanding of core principles of programming and packaged implementations of methods.

-Students will leave the course with basic computational skills implemented through many computational methods and approaches to data science; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.
+Students will leave the course with basic computational skills; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.

 ## Course Objectives

 By the end of the course, students will:

 * Construct and execute basic programs in R using elementary programming techniques and [`tidyverse`](http://tidyverse.org/) packages (e.g. loops, conditional statements, user-defined functions)
-* Apply stylistic principles of coding to generate reusable, interpretable code
-* Debug programs for errors
 * Identify and use external libraries to expand on base functions
 * Apply Git and GitHub workflows for version control
 * Implement best practices for reproducible research
+* Understand how to debug programs for errors
 * Import data from files or the internet
+* Transform, visualize, and descriptively interpret data
 * Munge raw data into a tidy format
 * Scrape websites to collect data for analysis
 * Parse and analyze text documents